 If you want a cheap cell carrier with decent service—and you live in a metro or suburban area—then Sprint is a pretty good choice.
 But if you live in a rural area, or somewhere Sprint just has poor coverage, then Sprint’s cheap cost might not be worth the frustration of spotty service.

 - Plans: Sprint’s plans are affordable and easy to understand.
-Its Unlimited Freedom plan is a pretty good deal, especially considering it has free international text and data.
+Its Unlimited plans are a pretty good deal, especially considering it has free international text and data and depending on your plan, you get a boatload of free service add-ons.

 - Coverage: Sprint definitely falls behind Verizon and AT&T when it comes to coverage, but it’s comparable to T-Mobile.